xXOsielXx/luanti-mod-sprinting/README.md

 | `sprinting_require_ground`             | bool  | `true`  | Require standing on ground to start sprint.        |
 | `sprinting_spawn_particles`            | bool  | `true`  | Enable sprinting particle effects.           |

+*Note: The "**Stamina Drain**" setting in hunger mods does not affect the stamina drain while running in this mod.*

 ---

 ## License